 While, in ‘Prufrock,’ there is no crowd proper, the avatars of urban life nevertheless threaten the poem’s bourgeois domesticity.
 That is what we encounter, in the first instance, with the pall of ‘yellow fog’ and ‘yellow smoke’ that forces its way into the domestic interior.
 That choice of color is not just to emphasize sickliness and neither does it result in mere symbolism.
-A yellow skyline is, more precisely, the result of sulphurous dioxide borne into the atmosphere by way of the coal-burning power stations of the second industrial revolution and which, at this point in time, powered the British Empire.
+A yellow skyline is, more precisely, the result of sulphurous dioxide borne into the atmosphere by way of the coal-burning power stations of the second industrial revolution – which, at this point in time, powered the British Empire.
 ‘This is,’ as Charles Dickens once put it, ‘a London particular.’
-Not only are the factories metonymically present via this detail; they have also, from the standpoint of the propertied, created something that is intrusively and threateningly alive.
+Not only are the factories metonymically present via this detail; they have also, from the standpoint of the propertied, created something that is intrusively and threateningly alive: namely, the industrial proletariat.
 Moreover, and despite this poem’s sheltered interiority, it still features a handful of working-class cameos, such as the ‘lonely men in shirt-sleeves, leaning out of windows,’ but these characters are all destined to the peripheries of a privatized social space made up of the various drawing rooms.
 That, or they are cloaked by allusion, such as the Hesiodic hospitality workers suggested in the ‘time for all the works and days of hands that lift and drop a question on your plate.’
 Or they are punitively excised, such as ‘the blind old drunken man who sings and mutters, with broken boot heels stained in many gutters,’ who vanished between the drafts and the published poem.
-The economic depredations so shocking for Eliot’s precedents are, in these instances, relegated to the margins of poem.
+The economic depredations so shocking for Eliot’s precedents are, in these instances, relegated to the margins of the poem and sidelined from its imagined social space.
 And all of this, the subterranean presence of an anonymous and semi-visible underclass, stands in absolute contrast to the imagined solidity of its resolutely bourgeois speaker.

 What makes ‘Prufrock’ a modernist poem is its sense of beauty marred by horror – or, put differently, its chronicle of bourgeois excess rendered vulnerable by intimations of carnage.
 It is in precisely this way that the poem’s metonymy starts to become abject.
 ‘Arms that are braceleted and white and bare’ are, in this poem, more than just disembodied images of wealthy bedazzlement.
 When ‘lamplight’ reveals their detail in close-up (‘downed with light brown hair!’) and when that detail is made to collocate with the surgical setting of the opening strophe (‘Arms that lie along a table…’) these arms appear to have been amputated.
 But of course, this is only implied via the association of metonyms.
 Violence is suggested, sotto voice, but never made explicit – and that’s what makes it so horrifying.
 So muses Joseph Maddrey, who recalls having first read ‘Prufrock’ alongside a book on Jack the Ripper: ‘I was convinced I understood the hidden meaning of the poem, which the poet conveyed through tone rather than a straightforward narrative.
 In my mind, Prufrock’s ‘insidious intent’ was the dark matter of a Stephen King novel … or worse.’
 Small wonder this poem was taken up as the classroom set piece with which we began: its social dynamic is contiguous with that of any given slasher film, in which a middle-class world is turned inside out by the knife-wielding agents of vengeful mutilation.
 And yet, all of this remains historically imprecise and tells us very little about those ‘social forces of such power and hidden depth,’ for which we will need to think about the poem and its filmic remediation within their structurally corresponding historical contexts.